Monument Valley (video game): Legacy

 The game was a "minor plot point" in the third season of House of Cards, in which Frank Underwood plays the game; he is inspired by video gamer reviewer Thomas Yates's elegant description of Monument Valley to bring the reviewer on as his biographer.
 According to the studio Ustwo, they were approached by Netflix about including the game in the story, and the studio readily agreed without any financial compensation.
 They made a specialized version of the game for the show to aid in filming and to meet a description of the game provided within the script for the first episode in which it appeared.
 Ustwo saw the opportunity to introduce the title to a different audience set, and saw an increase in sales as a result of this appearance.
 The game re-entered the top of the most download app charts on the major app stores a few days after the February 2015 release of the season on Netflix.

 Monument Valley characters were added to the cast of Crossy Road in late 2015.
 Jaz Rignall (USgamer) noted that the 2015 Lara Croft Go appeared to have been influenced by Monument Valley.
 Ken Wong left Ustwo Games soon after completing Monument Valley to create his own studio, Mountains, which created Florence.

 Monument Valley was reported to have a significant influence on China's indie game development community, as its ability to tell an emotional story through a video game medium influenced numerous developers to build out their own games with similar narratives.

 The music video for Ariana Grande's 2018 song "No Tears Left to Cry" was partly inspired by Monument Valley.

 Film adaptation

 In August 2018, Paramount Animation and Weed Road, in partnership with Ustwo, announced plans to develop a live action/CGI hybrid film based on Monument Valley, with Patrick Osborne slated to direct.
-It is anticipated that the film will feature live actors exploring the computer generated settings based on the game.
+It was anticipated that the film would feature live actors exploring the computer generated settings based on the game.
 Osborne stated "I’m privileged to be handed the reins to Ida’s mysterious kingdom, to play in her world of impossible architecture where seeing things differently is everything".